I only ever cried over three people in my life:

 Shit, I hope she’s not a fucking fag hag.

-‘She’s pretty hot stuff, eh?’
+“She’s pretty hot stuff, eh?”
 A voice breaks in from behind the bar.
-It’s my flatmate, Minty: a bottle blonde butch with six-inch peroxide spikes and an infectious grin.
+It’s my flatmate, Minty.
+A bottle-blonde butch with six-inch-high peroxide spikes and an infectious grin.
 I know Minty the same way I know most of my friends: from the scene.
 We came out at the same time and now, three years on, nothing much has changed; we’re still haunting the same bars for a bit of skirt.

 We were both a couple of jokers, in fact we still are.

-‘Just be careful, mate.’
+“Just be careful, mate.”
 She nods in the direction of the redhead.
-‘Her name’s Julie and,’ her voice drops to a heavy sombre tone, ‘I’ve heard she’s a swinger.’
+“Her name’s Julie – and get this –” her voice drops to a heavy sombre tone, “I’ve heard she’s a swinger.”

 Swingers don’t bother me.
 A lot of gays don’t like them, say they can’t be trusted.
 Me?
 I don’t believe in bisexuality.
 Eventually, they all go back to their men or come out the closet completely.

-Sandra Dee’s, or Sandee’s as it’s known, is the oldest and yet still the hippest place to be on the gay scene.
-Only ten minutes walk from the town centre and right in the heart of queer-ville, it’s a local landmark that was established more than two decades ago.
+Sandra Dee’s, or Sandy’s as it’s known, is the hippest place to be on the gay scene.
+Only a ten-minute walk from the town centre and right in the heart of queer-ville, it’s a local institution that was established more than a decade ago.
 Inside there’s three rooms that separate the joint: the Diner, (which is where I am just now) – it serves food from ten till seven, and allows kids in during the day; then upstairs you’ve got the Arcade where there’s fun to be had in the form of pool and pinball; then tucked away down in the basement there’s the Blue Room, which is my favourite, some guys call it the Aquarium or the Fish Bowl because it’s for women only.

 The brunette is still watching me.
-I look right at her and when I catch her eye her face turns the colour of her drink and she smiles, lowering her head and sucking up a cranberry alco-pop through a candy-pink straw.
+I look right at her and when I catch her eye her face turns the colour of her drink and she smiles, lowering her head and sucking up a cranberry alcopop through a candy-pink straw.
 I give her a seven out of ten for looks.
-Tonight might just be her lucky night: if it doesn’t work out with the redhead then I can always come back and do a number on her.
+Tonight, might just be her lucky night – if it doesn’t work out with the redhead I can always come back and do a number on her.

 And so, she follows me, hanging on my every word, as I try to reassure her that everything will be fine.
 She reminds me of Dorothy from The Wizard of Oz, but the Milky Bar Kid is a poor substitute for Toto as he runs along panting at her heels.